pocomane/brewed-in-the-apocalypse/bita.md

 Scenarist - Ok, you need a roll to be sure to not be noticed.

-Alice - Yes, I will use the trait Agile and Fast.
-I got 8 plus 2, then 10.
+Alice - Yes, I will use the traits Agile and Fast... and I got a success.

 Scenarist - Ok, a colleague comes to chat with the librarian, and they slowly walk to the coffee machine.
 When they are quite far away, Anne go behind the